Everything You Need to Know About a BGE Energy Audit

 On a bigger scale, the answer gets more complicated.
 There are many factors that must be in the equation to determine an answer.

 How long will you live in the home?

 How much work does the home need?

 What type of fuel do you use for heating and cooling?

 A BGE energy audit is the absolute best way to figure out the answer to the $ question.
 In fact, that is the design of the program.
 The audit is the analyzation step.
 Information obtained during the audit can set a pathway to comfort and efficiency.

 What Types of Recommendations Can Come Out of a BGE Energy Audit?

 If you believe that improving comfort and efficiency is as simple as replacing windows or adding insulation to what you have then a BGE energy audit is something you should strongly consider.
 Following building science principles will make great sense after the audit is complete.

-A typical prescription for tightening up a house and making it more efficient will include things like caulking, air sealing, insulation and weatherization treatment to the attic hatch.
+Through the BGE weatherization program, a typical prescription for tightening up a house and making it more efficient will include things like caulking, air sealing, insulation and special treatment to the attic hatch.
 Walls that are accessible in the attic (knee walls) may be recommended for improved treatment and the basement rim joist is a big opportunity in unfinished areas to seal up the lower areas of the home which also account for energy waste and comfort issues.

 Each home is different and the "low hanging fruit" are different for each home.
 A good energy auditor will find differences in the same model in the same neighborhood.
 The audit takes a snapshot of your home's insulation levels around the house, reports on them and makes recommendations on how to improve the boundary locations.